Did you know that North Sydney is home to just under 50Ha of remnant bushland, spread across twelve (mostly) foreshore reserves?

-There are kilometres of walking tracks that network though these bushland reserves, and numerous track combinations that can be stitched together to form easy loop walks to longer foreshore expeditions!
+There are kilometres of walking tracks that network these bushland reserves, and numerous track combinations that can be stitched together to form easy loop walks, or longer foreshore expeditions.

 Bushland is a significant part of North Sydney's local character and has many values which make it significant to locals and visitors alike.
 With twelve distinct vegetation communities, more than 347 native plant species and just under 200 native wildlife species occurring in our bushland areas, visitors are sure to enjoy an enriching experience on any bushwalking adventure.

 In addition to these natural assets, North Sydney's bushland is rich with sites of Aboriginal heritage significance.
 Berry Island's Gadyan Track provides an easily accessible foray in to the world of North Sydney's original custodians, the Cammeraygal people.
 Balls Head and Badangi Reserves also provide an insight to the early European use of these areas - and the legacy that these uses left behind.

 North Sydney Harbour Foreshore Bushwalk Guide (2015)

 The guide contains practical information on the length of walks and transport access, as well as information about the Aboriginal and European history of the area and the types of flora and fauna you might expect to see.
 Download it below and printout, or you can obtain a copy from our Customer Service Centre.

 The Gadyan Track (Berry Island), and the Cremorne Point Foreshore self-guided walking brochures have been incorporated into the North Sydney - Harbour Foreshore Bushwalk Guide.
 Although the two brochures are out of print they can be downloaded and printed below.